WeblateOrg/weblate/docs/admin/machine.rst

 suggestions as well.

-To enable these services, add ``weblate.memory.machine.WeblateMemory`` to the :setting:`MACHINE_TRANSLATION_SERVICES`.
+To enable these services, add ``weblate.memory.machine.WeblateMemory`` to the :setting:`MT_SERVICES`.
 This service is enabled by default.

 .. _saptranslationhub: